WarHub/wham/README.md

 ## Development

-The development branch is the `master` branch.
+The development branch is the `main` branch.
 Stable releases are marked via `vX.Y.Z` tags.
 This project uses `Nerdbank.GitVersioning` package that automatically generates version numbers for assemblies and packages from git tree.
 It won't work if the git clone is *shallow* or otherwise incomplete.